April 30, 2020

-A growing segment of this type of cash payment is online services like Paypal and Venmo.
-Both of these apps work as sort of a payment gateway that attaches to a method of payment (bank or credit card) to easily send money from individual to individual.
-While Paypal has a business service account that works much like a bank account and is easily trackable and categorized by us Venmo should be avoided as it does not provide us any details of the transaction.
-If you pay your vendors with Venmo you will need to provide the vendor details and what it was for as we won’t have access to that info.
-Paypal also has the added bonus of eliminating the need to issue 1099 at the end of the year; since they are a verified payment processor they send the necessary documents to your vendors directly and the IRS at the end of the year.
+A growing segment of this type of cash payment is online services like PayPal and Venmo.
+Both of these apps work as sort of a payment gateway that attaches to a method of payment (bank or credit card) to easily send money from the individual to the individual.
+While PayPal has a business service account that works much like a bank account and is easily trackable and categorized by us Venmo should be avoided as it does not provide us with any details of the transaction.
+If you pay your vendors with Venmo you will need to provide the vendor details and what it was for as we won't have access to that info.
+PayPal also has the added bonus of eliminating the need to issue a 1099 at the end of the year; since they are a verified payment processor they send the necessary documents to your vendors directly and to the IRS at the end of the year.

 TYPES OF SMALL BUSINESS CREDIT

-There are quite a few credit vehicles that you can take advantage of as a business owner, the chief of which being credit cards, charge cards, lines of credit, and loans.
+There are quite a few credit vehicles that you can take advantage of as a business owner, the chief of which are credit cards, charge cards, lines of credit, and loans.

 Credit cards and charge cards are often the first and easiest form of credit for a company to obtain; many banks will allow corporate officers of S corps to use their personal credit to guarantee a business card as collateral, and some charge card companies (like American Express) will extend credit on a 30-day basis for many new businesses.